joneshf/terraform-provider-openwrt/docs/data-sources/system_system.md

 ### Optional

+- `conloglevel` (Number) The maximum log level for kernel messages to be logged to the console.
+- `cronloglevel` (Number) The minimum level for cron messages to be logged to syslog.
 - `description` (String) The hostname for the system.
 - `hostname` (String) A short single-line description for the system.
 - `log_size` (Number) Size of the file based log buffer in KiB.